Volvo S60 Common Problems and Solutions

 Problem:

 You can hear a loud clicking noise when the engine is running.
-That may be accompanied by grinding or buzzing noises and excessive smoke from the exhaust.
+This may also be accompanied by grinding or buzzing sounds and excessive smoke from the exhaust.

 Solution:

-Your starter motor is either worn out or almost dead.
-The best option is going to be ordering a replacement starter motor from BreakerYard.
-However, if it's an emergency and you can't wait for delivery, then a temporary fix is to tap the starter motor body with something heavy and then restart the car.
-This should give you the chance to get the car somewhere safe.
+Your starter motor is either worn out or nearly dead.
+The best option is to order a replacement starter motor from BreakerYard.
+However, if it's an emergency and you can't wait for it to arrive, a temporary fix is to tap the starter motor body with something heavy and then restart the car.
+This should allow you to get the car to a safe place.

 Difficulty level